-With lockdown 2.0 just about to come into effect, CIBSE just prior to the announcement released their latest standpoint on ventilation.
+With lockdown 2.0 just about to come into effect, CIBSE announces the release of their latest standpoint on ventilation.

-The news about lockdown has not been greeted with any joy, but we all need to start taking responsibility.
-The Covid-19 virus (along with other viruses) is getting spread via aerosols, which gets picked up by the buildings HVAC systema and gets passed to other people in the building that are not wearing a mask.
+The news about lockdown has not delighted anyone, but we all need to start taking responsibility.
+The Covid-19 virus (along with other viruses) spreads through aerosols, which the building’s HVAC system picks up and passes to other people in the building who are not wearing masks ab.

 Yet we continue to follow the governments limited advice for stopping the spread.
 Hands, face, space.
-This is the same advice we were given back in March, and yet we are in another lockdown.
+This is the same advice authorities gave us back in March, and yet we are in another lockdown.

 Technology is around to kill these viruses and improve the quality of air, improving our health and wellbeing.

-In the latest CIBSE release on ventilation guidance, there is a significant section on UV-C. The latest guidance states, “where natural ventilation is used, the dampers and/or windows should be opened, however being mindful of comfort factors”.
+In the latest CIBSE release on ventilation guidance, there is a significant section on UV-C. The latest guidance states, “When you use natural ventilation, open the dampers and/or windows, while being mindful of comfort factors”.

 The new guidance dedicates a full section to UV-C disinfection.
 It states that UV-C operates in wavelengths of 254nm and has the ability to inactivate SARS-CoV2 and other pathogenic coronaviruses.
 This is due to disrupting the nucleic acids which form the viruses genome.

 A lot of early studies have proven that UV-C deactivates SARS-CoV2 when aerosolised.
-The guidance document continues to explain the different ways that UV-C can be installed into buildings to help eradicate viruses.
+The guidance document continues to explain the different ways installers can add UV-C to buildings to help eradicate viruses.

 Upper Room UltraViolet Disinfection